zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 finished.
 It simply goes into the idle loop forever.
 Therefore you must stop the application manually (Ctrl+C in Linux).

-Application tests using the ``ztest`` framework will exit after all tests have completed.

 If you want your application to gracefully finish when it reaches some point, you may add a conditionally compiled (:option:`CONFIG_ARCH_POSIX`) call to ``posix_exit(int status)`` at that point.